quantixed/CellShape/README.md

 An **image quilt** to show the dataset.

+If your data is appropriate and named correctly, a **superplot** can be made for all of the above listed violin plots.

 ## Outputs

 *Example data is available in this repo together with example outputs.*